Local authorities have been given greater powers to decide whether to allow new high street betting shops to open under a review of gambling measures.

-The statement said where it is proposed to convert a bank, building society or estate agents into a betting shop, it would require a planning application.
+The where it is proposed to convert a bank, building society or estate agents into a betting shop, it would require a planning application.
 Restaurants and pubs who plan to change will also need to seek planning permission first.

 Laws will also require customers accessing stakes over £50 to "use account-based play or to load cash over the counter," to minimize losses and improve intervention between the customer and the business.

 The statement continued by saying: "This measure will put an end to unsupervised cash staking above £50, which can rapidly result in significant losses."

 The Gambling Commission will also work with the government to require that gaming machines in betting shops present players with a "choice to set limits",